Johnson called a 'disgrace' for using murdered MP's name in Brexit uproar

-British Prime Minister Boris Johnson has hit out at the Supreme Court for intervening in a political matter at a time of “great national controversy” over Brexit.
+Mr Johnson’s inflammatory remarks came on a wild day in Britain’s House of Commons as the PM addressed MPs a day after the Supreme Court had ruled his suspension of parliament was unlawful.

-Mr Johnson was forced to cut short a trip to the UN in New York to address British MPs after the court ruled that his suspension of parliament was unlawful.
+He hit out at the court for intervening in a political matter at a time of “great national controversy” over Brexit.

-Mr Johnson accused parliament on Wednesday of being “paralysed” and claimed its members were “sabotaging” Brexit negotiations by seeking to thwart his commitment to taking the UK out of the EU on October 31, with or without a deal.
+Mr Johnson accused parliament on Wednesday of being “paralysed” and claimed its members were “sabotaging” Brexit negotiations by seeking to thwart his commitment to taking Britain out of the EU on October 31, with or without a deal.

-And he dared opposition parties to table a motion of no confidence or back a general election in order to “finally face the day of reckoning with the voters”.
+He dared opposition parties to push for a vote of no confidence or back a snap election to “finally face the day of reckoning with the voters”.

-The prime minister said it was “absolutely no disrespect to the judiciary to say I thought the court was wrong” to pronounce on a “political question at a time of great national controversy”.
+The PM said it was “absolutely no disrespect to the judiciary to say I thought the court was wrong” to pronounce on a “political question at a time of great national controversy”.

 He claimed MPs were trying to prevent Brexit entirely.